 Nickelodeon's Barnyard gained huge popularity in Iran when it was released for Home Media.
 Although it did not have an official dub, it was awesomely translated.

-The Swedish movie Gnomes and Trolls: The Secret Chamber has been almost universally panned in Sweden.
+The animated film Gnomes and Trolls: The Secret Chamber has been almost universally panned in its native Sweden.
 In Turkey, however, it's still playing in theaters half a year after its initial release.

 3D animated features tend to gross ridiculous amounts of money in Russia, particularly if it's a sequel (the country's cinema audience widens every year).
 Basically, the formula for success is 3D animation + talking animals = $$$.
 Dreamworks seems to exploit this trend most successfully, with the latest installments of Shrek and Madagascar sitting in the top 10 highest-grossing movies of (post-Soviet) Russia.